bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

     - re:ICBC - Ian will send the version that he has now
     - Jyoti will work with Kaine to coordinate an upgraded Zoom account (500 people) and let Trish know when there's an invite that can be sent out
     - re: Migration - Jennifer will send James a note on this item - Note: we will revisit this in a month - Done.
 On the agenda for next month
+    - Receipt for 7716.
+Initial AC added details into transactions for Name Request and PPR search.
+Further changes to template which cause additional work on API to customize 	blue header for each app.
+Recommendation to go ahead with transaction component of ticket for Names / PPR.
+If further changes are needed for blue bar we can look at 		generic option or can Names build their customized option?

 - New Business